How To Get Water Out Of Binoculars?

 That’s all you can do for now, be patient.
 After a couple of days of drying in a warm place inspect the instrument if all of the moisture has gone.
 If so, fine.

-However, if the binoculars still have water or little moisture inside, they will keep on fogging up and you have to move onto option two.
+However, if the binoculars still have water or little moisture inside, they will keep on fogging up d to move on to option two.

 Use silica gel desiccant – this is effective!

-You know the little bags of desiccant that come with so many new products.
+Remember the little bags of desiccant that come with so many new products?
 These little pouches contain silica gel.
-This stuff has the property that it can absorb very large amounts of water, thus it removes water from its surroundings.
-This works until the silica gel is saturated with water.
-Then you can regenerate it again by simply heating it up.
+This stuff has the property that it can and will absorb very large amounts of water, thus it removes water from its surroundings.
+This works until it is saturated with water.
+Then you can regenerate it again by simply heating it up

 Back to the binoculars from which we want to get the moisture out.
 The simplest is to put the binoculars together with the desiccant in an airtight storage box (or a ziplock bag) and leave it there for a few days.
 The property of the desiccant to absorb moisture will have absorbed all water within a few days and the binoculars should be fine again.